o-ran-sc/nonrtric-plt-ranpm/install/README.md

 ## Before installation
 The following images need to be built manually.
 If remote or multi node cluster is used, then an image repo needs to be available to push the built images to.
-If external repo is used, use the same repo for all built images and configure the reponame in `helm/global-values.yaml`
+If external repo is used, use the same repo for all built images and configure the reponame in `helm/global-values.yaml`. (the parameter value of extimagerepo shall have a trailing /)

 Build the following images (build instruction in each dir)
-- ranpm/https-server
+- https-server
 - pm-rapp